How to Foam Roll Your Forearms

 Golfer’s elbow and tennis elbow

-Golfer’s elbow (medial epicondylitis), is an inner elbow injury caused by golfing, throwing a baseball, and weightlifting.
-Tennis elbow (lateral epicondylitis), is an outer elbow injury caused by playing tennis, using construction-type hand tools like screwdrivers & shears, and even writing & typing.
+Golfer's elbow (medial epicondylitis) is an inner elbow injury caused by golfing, throwing a baseball, and weightlifting.
+Tennis elbow (lateral epicondylitis) is an outer elbow injury caused by playing tennis, using construction-type hand tools like screwdrivers & shears, and even writing & typing.

 Wrist tendonitis

-So how can foam rolling your forearm muscles treat and even help prevent all of these issues?
+So, how can foam rolling your forearm muscles treat and even help prevent all of these issues?

 Benefits of foam rolling your forearms

-• Reduce chronic forearm tightness and soreness
+• Reduce chronic forearm tightness and soreness.

-• Recover from elbow and wrist sprains
+• Recover from elbow and wrist sprains.

-• Improve grip strength and reactivity of your fingers, especially your trigger finger
+• Improve grip strength and reactivity of your fingers, especially your trigger finger.

 How to Foam Roll Your Forearms with the Rolflex

-Massage the bottom of your forearm
+Massage the bottom of your forearm.

 Adjust the Rolflex handles so that the contoured foam roller rests comfortably on the inside of your forearm, just above the tendons in your wrist.
-Slowly begin to massage the inner forearm, working the roller into the deep muscle tissue.
+Slowly massage the inner forearm, working the roller into the deep muscle tissue.
 Do this for at least 30-60 seconds, making note of areas that are more sensitive and tight than others.

 These are called trigger points.
 We’ll get back to these in a minute.